lesabu/graphql-postgres/README.md

 ### .env

 create an `.env` file to connect to the database.
-If there is no User and Password setup for the database, then the default login is as followed:
+If there is no User and Password setup for the database, then the default login is as followed (locally):

 ```
 DATABASE_URL=postgres:postgres:postgres@localhost:{local_port}/{databas_name}